ArchipelagoMW/Archipelago/worlds/sm64ex/docs/setup_en.md

 *Linux Preparations*

-Install the relevant dependencies `sdl2 glew cmake python make`.
+Install the relevant dependencies `sdl2 glew cmake python make patch git`.
 SM64EX will link `jsoncpp` dynamic if installed.
 If not, it will compile and link statically.

 Continue to `Compiling`.